Penny: England

+Anglo-Saxon silver "Long Cross" penny of Aethelred II, moneyer Eadwold, Canterbury, c.
+997–1003.
+The cross made cutting the coin into half-pennies or farthings (quarter-pennies) easier.
+(Note spelling Eadƿold in inscription, using Anglo-Saxon letter wynn in place of modern w.)

 Some of the Anglo-Saxon kingdoms initially copied the solidus, the late Roman gold coin; at the time, however, gold was so rare and valuable that even the smallest coins had such a great value that they could only be used in very large transactions and were sometimes not available at all.
 Around 641–670, there seems to have been a movement to use coins with lower gold content.
 This decreased their value and may have increased the number that could be minted, but these paler coins do not seem to have solved the problem of the value and scarcity of the currency.
 The miscellaneous silver sceattas minted in Frisia and Anglo-Saxon England after around 680 were probably known as "pennies" at the time.
 (The misnomer is based on a probable misreading of the Anglo-Saxon legal codes.)
 Their purity varied and their weight fluctuated from about 0.8 to about 1.3 grams.
 They continued to be minted in East Anglia under Beonna and in Northumbria as late as the mid-9th century.

 The first Carolingian-style pennies were introduced by King Offa of Mercia (r.
 757–796), modeled on Pepin's system.
 His first series was 1/240 of the Saxon pound of 5400 grains (350 grams), giving a pennyweight of about 1.46 grams.
 His queen Cynethryth also minted these coins under her own name.
 Near the end of his reign, Offa minted his coins in imitation of Charlemagne's reformed pennies.
 Offa's coins were imitated by East Anglia, Kent, Wessex and Northumbria, as well as by two Archbishops of Canterbury.
 As in the Frankish Empire, all these pennies were notionally fractions of shillings (solidi; sol) and pounds (librae; livres) but during this period neither larger unit was minted.
 Instead, they functioned only as notional units of account.
 (For instance, a "shilling" or "solidus" of grain was a measure equivalent to the amount of grain that 12 pennies could purchase.)
 English currency was notionally .925-fine sterling silver at the time of Henry II, but the weight and value of the silver penny steadily declined from 1300 onwards.

 In 1257, Henry III minted a gold penny which had the nominal value of 1 shilling 8 pence (i.e. 20 d.).
 At first, the coin proved unpopular because it was overvalued for its weight; by 1265 it was so undervalued—the bullion value of its gold being worth 2 shillings (i.e. 24 d.) by then—that the coins still in circulation were almost entirely melted down for the value of their gold.
 Only eight gold pennies are known to survive.
 It was not until the reign of Edward III that the florin and noble established a common gold currency in England.